First Partition of Poland: Division of territories

 The partition treaty was ratified by its signatories on September 22, 1772.
 It was a major success for Frederick II of Prussia: Prussia's share might have been the smallest, but it was also significantly developed and strategically important.
 Prussia took most of Polish Royal Prussia, including Ermland, which allowed Frederick to link East Prussia and Brandenburg.
-The annexation thereby reunited the lands of the Teutonic State under a German state, after parts of these lands had fallen under rule of the Polish king in 1411 and 1466.
 Prussia also annexed northern areas of Greater Poland along the Noteć River (the Netze District), and northern Kuyavia, but not the cities of Danzig (Gdańsk) and Thorn (Toruń).
 In 1773, the territories annexed by Prussia became the new province of West Prussia.
 Overall, Prussia gained 36000 km2 and about 600,000 people.
 According to Jerzy Surdykowski, Frederick the Great soon introduced German colonists in territories he conquered, and enforced the Germanization of Polish territories.
 Frederick II settled 26,000 Germans in Polish Pomerania, who influenced the ethnic situation in the region, which had around 300,000 inhabitants.
 According to Christopher Clark, in certain areas annexed by Prussia like Notec and Royal Prussia, 54% of the population (75% in the urban areas) were German-speaking Protestants.
 That condition in the next century would be used by nationalistic German historians to justify the partition, but it was irrelevant to contemporary calculations.
 Frederick was dismissive of German culture; he pursued an imperialist policy, acting on the security interests of his state with dynastic rather than national identity.